 Finding hidden beaches in Spain isn’t difficult if you know where to look.
-Here are eight of our secret Spanish beaches we think you’ll like.
-They’re all surprisingly easy to reach, sunny in spring or summer and come with plenty of space for kids to run wild.
+Here’s our pick of secret Spanish beaches we think you and your kids will like as much as we do.

 Playa de Los Cocedores is right on the border of Murcia and Almeria.
 So it’s a beach the regions tussle over.
 In truth it’s more Murcia.
 But once you’re down on the sheltered, shimmering sands staring out at the Mediterranean, ownership seems irrelevant.